You are here

 This high-end national beauty chain got its start here in DC, and Dupont’s narrow shop features Bluemercury’s usual displays of potions and lotions from such niche and luxe brands as Diptyque, Trish McEvoy, Smith & Cult and R+Co.

 Though Proper Topper is technically a hat shop, we love the shoebox of a store for its quirky selection of home decor, books, jewelry, accessories and kids gear with an Anthropologie-esque vibe.

-This locally based chain of costume jewelry shops opened its first clothing boutique here in Dupont a few years ago.
-Stop in at Lou Lou to browse a trendy selection of affordable dresses and separates, then head down the block to the jewelry and accessory sister store for the finishing touch to your new ensemble.
+This locally based chain of costume jewelry shops opened its first clothing boutique in the District in Dupont Circle.
+Stop in at lou lou to browse a trendy selection of affordable dresses and separates, then head down the block to the jewelry and accessory sister store for the finishing touch to your new ensemble.

 It’s easy to miss this second-hand consignment shop—the second-floor space sits above a Starbucks and its entrance is slightly north of the corner—but it’s worth finding.
 Secondi utilizes a well-organized and boutique-style approach to consignment that gets you designer clothes in immaculate condition (and sometimes even with original tags still attached) for way, way less than retail.